nikitavoloboev/data/focusing/focusing.md

 The things I work on are defined by events I have set in [Fantastical](../macOS/apps/fantastical.md).
 The events can be meetings or projects I have set.

-If no event is set, by default it means I go through [2Do](../macOS/apps/2do.md) and work on most prioritized tasks for `Today` or `Starred`.
+If no event is set, I work on most prioritized tasks for `Today` in [2Do](../macOS/apps/2do.md).

-Other events include:

-- Code (💻) - I work through 2Do tasks with `pr` tag or build an idea from [Trello](https://trello.com/b/alB1ryRP).
-- Learn (📖) - I learn a topic from one of the currently active topics on [Trello](https://trello.com/b/cu32qF3q).
-- Write (🖊) - I write and finish any of the [fragments](../fragments/fragments.md) I started.
+If there are no urgent tasks.
+I code and build [ideas](https://trello.com/b/alB1ryRP).
+[Learn](https://trello.com/b/cu32qF3q).
+And share my learnings.

-I limit apps that can send me notifications to only essential things and turn off all sounds on notifications I get.
+I limit apps that can send me notifications to only essential things and turn off sound for all of them.

-I focus on [solving problems](../research/solving-problems.md) & limit any distractions.
+I focus on [solving problems](../research/solving-problems.md) & limit distractions.
 I follow [rules](rules.md#focus) to maintain my focus throughout the day.

 I support my [happiness](../life/happiness.md) by working on projects that I care about and looking after my [health](../health/health.md).